Bobrac3023/Project4_roshan/README.md

   - Everyone.
 No login needed.

 - File :about.html
-- Purpose :Feedback form + list of recent feedback entries.
+- Purpose :
+  - Lets users submit feedback
+  - Shows past feedback messages (with name and time)
 - Who can view this?
   - Everyone.
 No login needed.

 - File : contact.html
-- Purpose : Static contact info with embedded Google map.
+- Purpose :
+  - Shows Google Map of Abu Dhabi location
+  - Provides contact details like phone, email, timings
 - Who can view this?
   - Everyone.
 No login needed.

 - File :reservation_form.html
+- Purpose:
   - Form to make a new reservation.
 - Who can view this?
   - Everyone.
 No login needed.

 - File :reservation_list.html
+- Purpose:
   - Displays all reservations made by the logged-in user.
 - Who can view this?
-  - Everyone.
-No login needed.
+  - Only logged in users

 - File :update_reservation.html
+- Purpose:
   - Lists reservations with update/delete actions.
 - Who can view this?
-  - Everyone.
-No login needed.
+  - Only logged in users

 - File :confirm_delete.html
+- Purpose:
   - Confirms cancellation before deleting a reservation.
+  - Asks: “Are you sure you want to cancel?”
+  - Has two buttons: Yes (cancel) and No (go back)
+- Who can view this?
+  - Only logged in users

 ## Features